thin-edge/thin-edge.io/docs/src/tutorials/send-events.md

 When you want to skip both fields, use an empty payload to indicate the same.
 There are no such restrictions on the `<event-type>` value.

+### Sending events from child devices

+Events for child devices can be sent by publishing the event payload to `tedge/events/<event-type>/<child-device-id>` topic, where the `child-device-id` is the unique device id of the child device.
+The event payload structure is the same, as described in the previous section.

 ## Cloud data mapping

 If the device is connected to some supported IoT cloud platform, an event that is triggered locally on thin-edge.io will be forwarded to the connected cloud platform as well.